wpplumber/astroboard/README.md

 `dotnet add package astroboard`

 ## Just like that, it’s done! 🎉
-If you've installed the Astroboard you can should restart your website (`dotnet run`) and automatically the Astroboard section should appear in the backoffice, as shown in previews above.
+If you've installed the Astroboard you should start your website (`dotnet run`) and automatically the Astroboard section should appear in the backoffice, as shown in previews above.

 ## Copyright